The short answer

 The rucking weight loss program

-The following is a 12-week framework built in three distinct phases.
+The protocol above gets you through the first eight weeks.
+The following 12-week framework is the broader program for turning that start into a real fat-loss block.
 Each phase builds on the previous one, gradually increasing the stress on your system to drive adaptation.

 Phase 1: Foundation (Weeks 1-4)